dogoncouch/gentoo-laptop/README.md

 This is a repository of configuration files and resources for installing gento Linux on laptops.

 ### The State of Things
 This is a work in progress.
-There are currently a lot of gaps in between sections.
+There are still some gaps in between sections.
 This is meant to be a companion to the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page).

 ### The Kernel
 The kernel and initramfs are compiled using genkernel-next.
 Kernel configuration is largely based on the [Kali Linux](https://www.kali.org/) configuration, which has excellent laptop hardware support.